State-specific protein-ligand complex structure prediction with a multi-scale deep generative model: Protein-ligand graph featurization

-The protein-atom-involving edges are initialized as a concatenation of the following features: \begin{itemize} \item A boolean code indicating whether the source node and target node belong to the same residue or the same ligand molecule; \item A boolean code indicating whether there is a covalent bond between the source and target nodes.
-The covalent bonding information for protein-ligand edges are resolved based on the reference protein-ligand complex structure, where an atom pair $(i, j)$ is considered as a covalent bond if the distance satisfies $d_{ij} < 1.2 \sigma_{ij}$ where $\sigma_{ij} = \frac{1}{2}(\sigma_i + \sigma_j)$ is the average Van der Waals (VdW) radius for the atom pair. \end{itemize}
+The inter-molecular covalent edges (Table~\ref{table:all_edges} Ab, such as those in post-translational modifications and polysaccharides for which monomers are deposited as individual ligands) are determined based on the reference complex structure; an atom pair $(i, j)$ is considered a covalent bond iff $d_{ij} < 1.2 \sigma_{ij}$ where $\sigma_{ij} = \frac{1}{2}(\sigma_i + \sigma_j)$ is the average Van der Waals (VdW) radius.

-To focus the learning problem on binding-site parts of the protein-ligand complex structure, the following \textit{native contact encoding} features are added to the protein sub-graph that do not involve residues that are within $\SI{6.0}{\angstrom}$ of any ligand heavy atom; given two amino acid residues, we define the native contact encoding as the concatenation of clean-protein-structure $\mathrm{N-N}$, $\mathrm{C\alpha-C\alpha}$, and $\mathrm{C-C}$ distances discretized into $[\SI{2.0}{\angstrom}, \SI{4.0}{\angstrom}, \SI{6.0}{\angstrom}, \SI{8.0}{\angstrom}]$ bins.
-Such features are embedded by a 2-layer MLP and added to the residue-residue edge representations.
-Note that at training time the native contact encodings are computed from the protein structure in the ground-truth protein-ligand complex, while at sampling time they are computed from the input backbone template.